13-14 June 2026 in Montgenèvre

 - Cups for the bar

-The totality of the equipment dropped off to the organisers must not exceed 100L per person
+The kit dropped off with the organizers must not exceed 100L per person

 Race info

 Here you will find all the information for race day.
-This will be completed as the race approaches.
+This will be updated as we get closer to race day.

 Registration and fees